vincepr/c_compiler/README.md

 When compiling:
 - Once the compiler hits a function declaration it stops writing to the current chunk.
 - It then writes all code in the function body to a new chunk, afterwards switches back to the active chunk.

+### Call Frames
+#### Allocating local variables:
+Local variables and temporaries behave in a last-in-first-out fashion.
+This even holds true with function calls.
+- This enables us to use a stack.

+At the beginning of each function call, the VM records the location of the first slot(*starting slot*) where that functions own locals begin.
+- The instructions for working with local variables access them by a slot index relative to that. (instead of relative to the top/bottom)
+    - at runtime we can convert the relative to absulute by adding the *starting slot*.
+- The historic name for this recorded location (starting slot) is a **frame pointer**.
+Because it points to the beginning of the functions call frame.

+#### Return adresses
+Before implementing Functions, all the VM had to do was increment the ip-field, or add/subtract an offset for jumps.

+Now the VM has to return back to the chunk where the function was called from, directly after the function call.
+This is called **return address** because its the address of the instruction that the VM returns to after the call.

+#### The call stack - CallFrame
+So we add the `CallFrame` struct that we can stack all the return addresses to. (so even multiple recursions become just one more entry in our CallFrame)